simoncarrignon/ccs18/call.md

 ### Registration

-All the speakers and participants of this satellite will have to register for CCS18  [here](http://ccs18.unam.mx/registration/new).
+All the speakers and participants of this satellite will have to register at CCS18.
+Please check [here](http://ccs2018.web.auth.gr).

-<---- **Registration are now open!!!** All information is available [here](http://ccs18.unam.mx/registration/new).---->

 ### Contact